 What File Formats and CAM Settings Work Best for Tiny Features?

-Use DXF/SVG file types with simplified nodes.
-Configure CAM settings: kerf compensation, lead-ins 0.02–0.05″, pierce delay minimal, cut height 0.06″, feed rate tuned to amperage, corner slowdown 30–50%, micro-tabs 0.02″, optimize toolpath order.
+Use DXF or SVG file formats with simplified nodes.
+In your CAM software, configure kerf compensation, lead-ins of 0.02–0.05″, minimal pierce delay, cut height of 0.06″, feed rate tuned to amperage, corner slowdown of 30–50%, micro-tabs of 0.02″, and optimized toolpath order.

 How Loud Is Thin-Sheet Plasma Cutting, and What Hearing Protection Is Ideal?

-It’s loud—Noise levels typically hit 95–115 dBA at torch, 85–100 dBA operator-side.
-You deploy double protection: foam earplugs (NRR 32) plus over-ear muffs (NRR 25–30).
+It’s loud.
+Noise levels typically hit 95–115 dBA at the torch and 85–100 dBA on the operator side.
+Use double protection: foam earplugs (NRR 32) plus over-ear muffs (NRR 25–30).
 Verify seal, fit-test, and monitor exposure with dosimetry.

 Can I Safely Stack-Cut Multiple Thin Sheets, and How to Separate Them?